mohhd-salman/Summarize-AI/README.md

 # Summarize AI – Frontend

-A modern **Svelte** frontend for **Summarize AI**, allowing users to upload or record audio, generate accurate transcriptions, and produce concise summaries through a clean, intuitive interface.
+A modern **Svelte** frontend for **Summarize AI**, enabling users to upload or record audio, review transcriptions, and generate concise summaries using Large Language Models through a clean, intuitive interface.

 ---